-- The Maryland Department of Commerce is not accepting new applications for the Small Business COVID-19 Emergency Relief Grant Fund and will become available on July 20.
-We are not accepting new applications and will continue to distribute funds for our loan and grant programs on a first-come, first-served basis based on the applications already received.
+- The Maryland Department of Commerce is not accepting new applications for the Small Business COVID-19 Emergency Relief Grant & Loan Funds, and will continue to distribute funds on a first-come, first-served basis based on the applications we have already received.
 Please visit our FAQs for more information on disbursement.

 - If you have questions or concerns about these funds, please email email@example.com.